Rams say Miller, OBJ arrivals reflect team’s plan, culture

 Yet Snead can point to his results.
 He has been doing business in this manner since the Rams traded six draft picks for the chance to draft Jared Goff in their first big move after returning home to Los Angeles in 2016.

-They’ve landed an impressive list of star players since — Matthew Stafford, Jalen Ramsey, Ndamukong Suh, Brandin Cooks, Sammy Watkins, Aqib Talib and Marcus Peters, among others — without damaging their depth in any way they haven’t been able to overcome with solid drafting and more canny veteran acquisitions.
+They’ve landed an impressive list of star players since – Ramsey, Matthew Stafford, Ndamukong Suh, Brandin Cooks, Sammy Watkins, Aqib Talib and Marcus Peters, among others – without damaging their depth in any way they haven’t been able to overcome with solid drafting and more canny veteran acquisitions.

 The Super-Bowl-Or-Bust perception still lingers, yet the Rams are heading to their fifth consecutive winning season under McVay, who has also produced three playoff teams, two NFC West titles and one Super Bowl berth.